tfsec/tfsec.github.io/_docs/azure/datafactory/no-public-access.md

 ---
+title: azure-datafactory-no-public-access
-title: Data Factory should have public access disabled, the default is enabled.
+description: Data Factory should have public access disabled, the default is enabled.
 shortcode: azure-datafactory-no-public-access
 legacy: AZU025
 summary: Data Factory should have public access disabled, the default is enabled.